Scholar Resources and Information

 CAMPUS AND PERSONAL SAFETY

-If you have questions on campus violence, abusive relationships, sexual assault and harassment there are many good resources (see list at end of this article).
+If you have questions on campus violence, abusive relationships, sexual assault and harassment there are many resources.

 If you believe you have experienced an assault or harassment, visit your health center and police department immediately to report.

-Circle of 6 is an award-winning app that allows friends to help each other more easily.
+Circle of 6 is an award-winning app that allows friends to help each other more easily, aimed at safety.

 Your campus may also use a good system, and if they do, be sure to utilize it.

 Are you encountering unexpected financial challenges?
 Can’t find a job on campus?
 Feeling discouraged that your budget may not allow you to study abroad?
 A proactive and resourceful approach will help you uncover options available to you.